About us

 We have a hardworking Steering Group (SG) of parent carers who all volunteer their time, and each person has a role that helps shape and run the forum.
 We hold our SG meetings fortnightly and have monthly meetings with the LA SEND Manager as well as meetings with other stakeholders throughout the year.
 We avoid meeting in the school holidays.

-We also participate in projects in relation to our families such as the current Autism In Schools (AIS) project which is funded by health and aims to support our children and young people with autism in their secondary schools.
-It is a pilot with the aim of sharing the learning and good practice across all schools in the borough.
-We are doing this project work alongside a number of other parent carer forums in London so we will find out lessons from them too.
+We also participate in projects in relation to our families such as the Autism In Schools (AIS) project which was funded by health and aims to support our children and young people with autism in their secondary schools.
+It was a pilot with the aim of sharing the learning and good practice across all schools in the borough.
+This project was being done alongside a number of other parent carer forums in London to find out lessons from them too.

 We try to meet requests for parental engagement for instance we are working with the council on how it can improve the Education , Health and Care Plans for our children and young people -putting them and their family at the centre- making sure voices are heard.

-After the challenges of the last two years, we are planning to restart face to face open forum meetings on key topics for our families – which will cover every aspect of disability and additional needs.
+After the challenges of COVID we have started and will continue with our face to face open forum meetings on key topics for our families – which will cover every aspect of disability and additional needs.
 We regularly post information on our Facebook Group – so please join.

 We are always keen to have new members so please call or text us on 07936 851199 or email justsaybdforum@gmail.com and we will be in touch.